 Agones, is derived from the Greek word agōn which roughly translates to “contest”, “competition at games” and “gathering” (source).

-With Agones, Kubernetes gets native abilities to create, run, manage and scale dedicated game server processes within Kubernetes clusters using standard Kubernetes tooling and APIs.
-This model also allows any matchmaker to interact directly with Agones via the Kubernetes API to provision a dedicated a game server.
+- Agones extends Kubernetes, such that it gets native abilities to create, run, manage and scale dedicated game server processes within Kubernetes clusters using standard Kubernetes tooling and APIs.

 Code of Conduct